overeasy-sh/overeasy/README.md

 - `🔗 Execution Graphs`: Manage and visualize the image processing pipeline.
 - `🔎 Detections`: Represent bounding boxes, segmentation, and classifications.

 ## Documentation
 For more details on types, library structure, and available models please refer to our [Docs](https://docs.overeasy.sh).

 ## Example Usage

+> Note: If you don't have a local GPU, you can run our examples by making a copy of this [Colab notebook](https://colab.research.google.com/drive/1Mkx9S6IG5130wiP9WmwgINiyw0hPsh3c?usp=sharing#scrollTo=L0_U27WJaTNO).

 Download example image